canonical/netbox/charm/src-docs/charm.py.md

 Get workload container.

-Delete this function when it is in the django 12 factor project.
+Delete this function when it is in the paas-app-charmer project.